 Turtlenecks used to be my go-to item – especially in black.
 I’d wear one practically every day in the winter.
 Now I’m 42; they don’t look so hot on me.
 I feel like they highlight that little bit of loose skin right under my chin and cheeks that you can barely see otherwise.
 Is it one of those things that you suck up and still wear as you get older even though it doesn’t look so hot (kind of like a bathing suit)?

 Should I bite the bullet and start wearing them again.
 Or maybe you know of a way to make them look better?

 Thanks so much, AJ

-If you wear black turtlenecks it is even worse because black right next to your face after 40, 50 or 60 can really wash you out.
+If you wear a black turtleneck, it is even worse because black right next to your face after 40, 50, or 60 is a harsh contrast and can really wash you out.

 Have you tried a cowl neck sweater?

-It puts the emphasis at your chest instead of your neck.
-I think cowl neck sweaters look really pretty on mature women because they are soft and inviting.
-Here are a few others I like:
+It emphasizes your chest instead of your neck.
+I think cashmere cowl neck sweaters look really pretty on mature women because they are soft and inviting.
+So think about getting one!
+That’s a good solution.